max-cotton/dotfiles/.github/README.md

 ## Installation

 The expected use case is an Arch Linux installation with Sudo setup for the user account.
+If you're using an Nvidia graphics card, make sure you've installed a suitable driver using [the wiki](https://wiki.archlinux.org/title/NVIDIA) and have rebooted since.
 Then follow the steps below:

 1. Run setup script with: